ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 More information can be found in the debugging section of the [readme of feature "ecas_env"](../../features/ecas_env/README.md)

 ## CA Certificate path
-The variable "ecas_certificate_path" allows setting the path of the CA certificate of the ECAS server.
+The variable "ecas_certificate_path" allows setting the path of the CA certificate of the EU Login server.
-So Ecas module can use it in order to validate content sent from the ECAS server.
+So Eu login module can use it in order to validate content sent from the EU Login server.

-The Ecas module does not need it in order to run but it is nevertheless recommended to set it in the settings file of the site.
+The Eu login module does not need it in order to run but it is nevertheless recommended to set it in the settings file of the site.

 ## Hooks provided